uzh-rpg/e2calib/README.md

 ```

-The reconstruction code uses events saved in the h5 file format to images using the paper [**High Speed and High Dynamic Range Video with an Event Camera**](http://rpg.ifi.uzh.ch/docs/TPAMI19_Rebecq.pdf)
+The reconstruction code uses events saved in the h5 file format to reconstruct images using the paper [**High Speed and High Dynamic Range Video with an Event Camera**](http://rpg.ifi.uzh.ch/docs/TPAMI19_Rebecq.pdf)

 * Download the test data:
 ToDo: link the test file